hyperjumptech/grule-rule-engine/docs/GRL_en.md

 }
 ```

-**RuleName** identify a specific rule.
-The name should be unique in the entire knowledge base, consist of one word thus
+**RuleName** identifies a specific rule.
+The name should be unique in the entire knowledge base, consist of one word and
-it should not contains white-space.
+it should not contains a white-space.

 **RuleDescription** describes the rule.
 The description should be enclosed with a double-quote.

 **Salience** defines the importance of the rule.
-Its an optional rule configuration, and by default, when you don't specify them, all rule have the salience of 0 (zero).
+It's an optional rule configuration, and by default, when you don't specify them, all rules will have the salience value of 0 (zero).
 The lower the value, the less important the rule.
-Whenever multiple rule are a candidate for execution, highest salience rule will be executed first.
-You
-may define negative value for the salience, to make the salience even lower.
-Like any implementation of Rule-Engine,
-there are no definitive algorithm to specify which rule to be execute in case of conflicting candidate, the engine may run which ever they like.
+Whenever multiple rules become a candidate for execution, the highest salience rule will be executed first.
+You may define negative values for the salience to make the salience even lower.
+Like any implementation of Rule-Engine, there are no definitive algorithm to specify which rule to be execute in case of conflicting candidate, the engine may run which ever they like.
-Salience is one way of hinting the rule engine of which rule have more importance compared to the other.
+Salience is one way of hinting to the rule engine which rules have more importance relatively.

-**Boolean Expression** is an expression that will be used by rule engine to identify if that specific rule
+**Boolean Expression** is an expression that will be evaluated by the rule engine to identify if that specific rule
-are a candidate for execution for the current facts.
+is a candidate for execution with the current facts.

-**Assignment or Operation Expression** contains list of expressions (each expression should be ended with ";" symbol.)
+**Assignment or Operation Expression** contains list of expressions (each expression should be ended with ";" character).
 The expression are designed to modify the current fact values, making calculation, make some logging, etc.

 #### Boolean Expression

-Boolean expression comes natural for java or golang developer in GRL.
+Boolean expression comes naturally for java or golang developer in GRL.

 ```go
 when